alaingalvan/CrossWindow/readme.md

 - [ ] **Create-CrossWindow-App CLI Tool** similar to [Create-React-App](https://github.com/facebook/create-react-app) to auto-generate all platform specific projects and set up your seed with 0 configuration. `create-xwin-app MyGame`.

+- [ ] 🚜 Wayland / XCB support for Linux

 > **Note:** Playstation 4 and Nintendo Switch will require that you email/direct message me to verify your licensing prior to releasing the CrossWindow source for those platforms.

 ## License